ilanschnell/bitarray/README.rst

    This is function does the same as (a ^ b).count(), but is more memory efficient, as no intermediate bitarray object gets created

+``bitand(a, b)`` -> int
+   Return the shared bit count between two bitarrays a and b.
+   This is function does the same as (a & b).count(), but is more memory efficient, as no intermediate bitarray object gets created

+``bitor(a, b)`` -> int
+   Return the total bit count between two bitarrays a and b.
+   This is function does the same as (a | b).count(), but is more memory efficient, as no intermediate bitarray object gets created

 ``bits2bytes(n)`` -> int
    Return the number of bytes necessary to store n bits.